 All OSU Study Abroad Programs

-The following information is intended only as guidance for students considering long-term study abroad program participation.
-Students interested in other travel opportunities should consult with the coordinator of that program or trip.
+The following information is intended as guidance for students considering study abroad program participation.
+Students should consult with the coordinator of their program or course for program-specific information.

-The U.S. Department of State and Centers for Disease Control continue to advise citizens to reconsider travel when possible to most international destinations as new variants of the COVID-19 virus emerge and access to vaccines remains unpredictable in many regions of the world.
-Although many countries are beginning to open their borders to vaccinated travelers, these policies remain unpredictable.
+The U.S. Department of State and Centers for Disease Control continue to advise citizens to use an abundance of caution when planning any type of travel.
+Nations are implementing entry restrictions as new variants of the COVID-19 virus emerge.
+Access to vaccines for local, host-country populations is limited in some areas, and reliable information on local vaccination rates is difficult to find.
+Although numerous countries are beginning to open their borders to vaccinated travelers with vaccination boosters from the United States, these policies remain unpredictable.
 University officials are continually monitoring global developments and will update this guidance when warranted.

 With these circumstances in mind, a reduced number of faculty-led study abroad courses are currently planned for the remainder of the 2021-2022 academic year.
 These programs are primarily during Summer 2022, with a few still scheduled for spring break pending outcomes of the recent spikes in COVID cases globally from the omicron variant.
 Programs to be run in 2022 are in countries and regions where health and safety conditions and local regulations allow for responsible travel.
 Faculty/Staff international travel, student exchange, and long-term study abroad programs have resumed on a limited, case by case basis considering a variety of health and safety parameters including current conditions in the destination country.
 The university asks that faculty planning study abroad programs carefully consider all risk-related variables, including the availability of testing in overseas locations.